Can You Guess Julia Schlaepfer’s Hair Reference For Ralph Lauren?

 The joy!

-This playful Ralph Lauren look putting the biggest smile on my face.
+This playful Polo Ralph Lauren look putting the biggest smile on my face.

 And from the back!